clement-massit/Decodage-Huffman/README.md

 It can be txt files.
+There is a jar file that allows you to launch the application.
 Launch the application and click on 'open' button.
-You have to open the compressed file first.
+You have to choose the compressed file first.
 Then a second file chooser window will be opened and you have to choose the frequences file.
 Finally you will see on the frame all information concerning the decompression of the file.

 ## Milestones of the project